 Whilst the form is daunting at first glance, most people are able to tackle it.
 I always suggest that clients do it in small chunks, rather than trying to complete the whole form in one go.

-The Form E is available online on the HM Courts & Tribunals Service website, along with some Guidance notes.
+The Form E is available online, along with some Guidance notes.

 The Form does request quite a lot of details and you might wonder why you are being asked for some of the information.
 However, it is important that the form is completed as fully and accurately as possible, in fact if you are producing the form to submit to the court you are under a legal obligation to provide full and frank disclosure and failure to do so could result in sanctions, including criminal proceedings for fraud if you are deliberately untruthful.
 A recent case covered in an earlier blog (Honesty is the best policy) illustrated just how high the financial penalties can be.